 Students may enroll in History 990 credits while writing their M.A. thesis.
-Dissertators may should enroll for three Students may enroll in History 990 credits willie writing their results of 990, under the direction of their major advisor.
-However, dissertators may should enroll for three substitute another three-The more than 3
+Dissertators should enroll for three credits of 990, under the direction of their major advisor.
+However, dissertators may substitute another three-credit graduate seminar in place of the History 990 credits.
+They may not take more than three credits.